mingen-pan/notebook/kubernetes/private_data_block.md

 }
 ```

-### Request Privacy Budget from Private Data Block
+### Acquire Privacy Budget from Private Data Block
-If an application needs more privacy budget from a private data block, it can send a request to `privatedatablocks/<block_name>/request` to request more privacy.
+If an application needs more privacy budget from a private data block, it can send a request to `privatedatablocks/<block_name>/request` to acquire more privacy budget.
+The acquired privacy is locked by the private data block until further actions (consume or release) are received to handle it.
 The request looks like:

 ```json
 {